 - Visit Asia’s largest slum — Dharavi (Sion-Mahim).
 Many local tour operators organize a safe day tour to explore this unique area.

 - Visit Taraporevala Fish Aquarium (Marine Drive).

 - Take a stroll at the famous Marine Drive stretch.
 Don’t forget to eat the famous chilly-ice-cream at Bachelors Ice-cream Parlor just opposite the beach.

-- Watch your child’s eyes get rounder and rounder as acres and acres of fabric get pummelled, rinsed, shaken and dried in an open-air laundry (Mahalaxmi).
+- Watch your child’s eyes get rounder and rounder as acres and acres of fabric get pummeled, rinsed, shaken, and dried in an open-air laundry (Mahalaxmi).

-- Take one of MTDC’s organised open-air bus tours.
+- Take one of MTDC’s organized open-air bus tours.

 - Go watch some live bakeries where yummy cakes and other stuff come to life (Kurla).